Ishmeet7/Taygete_Submission/README.md

 >Code.ipynb file contains my solution for the given problem.

 ### Dataset
-Fits files are time series of a star's brightness as recorded by the satellite.
+Fits files are time series of a star's brightness as recorded by the satellite.These files were generated in NASA's Kepler mission.

 ### Install required packages using
 ```